 If you purchase from EU-based suppliers, Brexit might well affect the reliability and speed of deliveries you can expect.
 As well as delays caused by new customs checks, freight supplies coming across the Channel may well be vulnerable to delays if ports and roads become congested.
 Perishable supplies could be at particular risk.

 If you import from the EU, make sure you – and any freight forwarders or agents you use – understand the legal issues and import procedures.
-You can find out more from the government guidance for importers from the EU.
+You can find out more from the government guidance for importers.

 Bear in mind that special rules apply for trading with Northern Ireland.